delebash/Docs/Debug Webpack Loaders.md

 typings install in the node_modules/@easy-webpack/config-sass folder using commander

+## Anytime you make changes to your config-sass file you must recompile with tsc ##

 ## Use manual tsc compiler ##
 open second jetbrains terminal or run in cmder